 Indicator Report - Domestic Violence During the Perinatal Time Period

-Data NotesWomen were asked the following four questions:
+Data NotesWomen were asked the following two questions:

-1) During the 12 months before you got pregnant, did an ex-husband or ex-partner push, hit, slap kick, choke, or physically hurt you in any other way?
+1) During the 12 months before you got pregnant with your new baby, did your husband or partner push, hit, slap,kick, choke, or physically hurt you in any other way?

-3) During your most recent pregnancy, did an ex-husband or ex-partner push, hit, slap, kick, choke, or physically hurt you in any other way?
+2) During your most recent pregnancy, did your husband or partner push, hit, slap,kick, choke, or physically hurt you in any other way?

 Data SourcesUtah Pregnancy Risk Assessment Monitoring System (PRAMS), Utah Department of Health.

 DefinitionThe percentage of women who reported partner associated physical abuse during the 12 months before pregnancy, or during pregnancy, divided by the number of women who delivered a live birth.

 Page Content Updated On 11/26/2013, Published on 12/30/2013